President & Chief Executive Officer

 Rich holds a Bachelor of Science Degree in Business Administration from the University of Colorado.

-John is a graduate of Trinity College, Hartford, CT, and the Columbia University Graduate School of Business.
+John is a graduate of Trinity College in Hartford, Connecticut, and the Columbia University Graduate School of Business in New York City.

 Vice President, Construction